UnmappedStack/FastBrowse/README.md

 There are a some known issues with FastBrowse, such as file renaming not working properly.
 If you find an issue, please report it in the issues tab.
 I am actively working on fixing these issues.

 ## Installation
-Currently I am working on an installer for FastBrowse (you can see there's a bin folder in the repo for that), but until then, you'll need to build from source yourself.
+Currently I am working on an installer for FastBrowse, but until then, you'll need to build from source yourself.
 Here are the steps:

 ### Prerequisites
 * You'll need to first have NodeJS installed for the frontend to work.
 You can run install NodeJS from [the official NodeJS website](https://nodejs.org/en/download/)